 EXAMINATION BOARD: AQA

-Once you have been successful in GCSE PE this could lead you into being able to study an A Level in PE, A Level Biology, or a BTEC Level 3 in Sports Science.
-The progression route after Sixth Form could then lead to your child studying to become a Physiotherapist, Doctor, PE Teacher, Professional Sports Coach, Personal Trainer, Reporting on Sports in the Media or a Lawyer specialising in sports law to name but a few different sporting career paths.
+Once you have been successful in GCSE PE this could lead you into many different pathways including being able to study an A Level in PE, A Level Biology, or a BTEC Level 3 in Sports Science.
+The progression route after Sixth Form could then lead to your child studying to become a Physiotherapist, Doctor, PE Teacher, Professional Sports Coach, Personal Trainer, Sports Journalist, Reporting on Sports in the Media or a Lawyer specialising in sports law to name but a few different sporting career paths.